airswap/airswap-about/reference/delegate.md

 #### `has`

-Check to see whether the factory has deployed a delegate by locator.
+Check to see whether the factory has deployed a Delegate by locator.
 Implements `ILocatorWhitelist.has`.

 ```java
 function has(